dmurfet/deeplinearlogic/README.md

 - A naive application of `tf.log` to the output of `tf.softmax` can lead to NaNs.

+- When training on sequences of varying length, it works better when you have a whole batch of a fixed length, rather than mixed batches.

 ## Setting up TensorFlow on AWS

 Following the instructions [here](https://aws.amazon.com/blogs/ai/the-aws-deep-learning-ami-now-with-ubuntu/) for the AWS Deep Learning AMI with Ubuntu.
 Our current machines are